Last Updated on 22/05/2023 by mwillerich

 You’ll be pushed by the lovely ahjummas, but it’s normal

-South Korea is a fast paced country so of course everything will have to be done quickly.
-There is an urgency to live, to eat, to do, to drink and to to everything “palli, palli” (which can be translated as quickly, quickly) as if there was no tomorrow.
+South Korea is a fast-paced country so of course everything will have to be done quickly.
+There is an urgency to live, to eat, to do, to drink and to do everything “palli, palli” (which can be translated as quickly, quickly) as if there was no tomorrow.
 If you hear “palli, palli”, get out of the way or else you will get elbowed by someone in a rush to get somewhere.
-This behaviour is quite common and normal in Korea and practiced mainly by the lovely ahjummas.
+This behaviour is quite common and normal in Korea and is practised mainly by the lovely ahjummas.
 These “senior” ladies are easily recognisable thanks to their short and permed hair.
-They will push or shove you out of their way especially near the escalators, pavements or near the underground carriage door.
+They will push or shove you out of their way, especially near the escalators, pavements or the underground carriage door.
 Older people are well respected in Korea, so they basically do what they want.
 If you are shoved, don’t be alarmed, you’ll get used to it.

 You can shop until late

 Seoul is the shopping Mecca of Asia from clothes to tech products and beauty, the city is always bustling with shoppers, no matter what time of day or night.
-Walk down the streets of Myeongdong at 9pm, and you will see the streets packed with shoppers and street vendors.
+Walk down the streets of Myeongdong at 9 pm, and you will see the streets packed with shoppers and street vendors.
 With streets lined with cosmetics and beauty stores, you can spend a day exploring them.
 If you prefer shopping after dawn, you can head over to some amazing night markets including Dongdaemun Night Market, Namdaemun Night Market, Apgujeong Rodeo Street, Sinsadong Garosu-gil Road, Migliore Mall and more.
-These traditional markets and shops you will find everything from clothing to souvenirs and of course food.
+In these traditional markets and shops, you will find everything from clothing to souvenirs and of course food.
 For more shopping ideas, check out Visit Korea’s website.

 No showing your…shoulders